DrJfrost/DDUSOV/README.md

 Let us know what you think and what we can improve below.
 And good luck with development!

+## Backend
+This app uses an API to fetch the results for further documentation [see this link](https://europepmc.org/RestfulWebService)

 ## Table of Contents

 * [Versions](#versions)